 4. Stripping the membranes

-Ensure that you consume a healthy diet and nutrient dense foods in order to avoid bloating and constipation.
+Ensure that you consume a healthy diet and nutrient-dense foods in order to avoid bloating and constipation.
 Eating pineapple is recommended as it contains bromelain, which helps soften the connective tissues of the muscles.
-Salmons and sardines are great sources of DHA, consuming it will enhance the DHA levels in your breast milk.
+Salmons and sardines (not to be taken more than twice a week) are great sources of DHA, consuming it will enhance the DHA levels in your breast milk.
 Also, refrain from consuming unhealthy junk food and instead go for fresh fruits like apples, kiwis, etc.